alphagov/registers-tech-docs/source/documentation/datatypes/datatypes.md

 2001-01-31T23:20:55Z
 ```

+The date component is always required.

 ## Integer

-A datatype for base-10 numbers with no fractional components.
+For base-10 numbers with no fractional components.

 The following are valid `Integer` values: